franciscomesa/aircraft-screensaver-kata/README.md

 # Aircraft screensaver kata

-This is an exercise to learn unit testing with Python.
+This is an exercise base on [aircraft-screensaver-kata](https://github.com/lean-mind/aircraft-screensaver-kata) to learn unit testing with Python.
 It is also a good exercise to learn about design principles and TDD.

 If you like this workshop, please visit our website and subscribe to our newsletter: